Lawrence2005/Finovax-Quantitative-Researcher-Internship-Summer-2025/Equity-Market-Insights-via-Stock-Trend-Analysis-Week6/README.md

 ## 📋 Project Requirements
 1. Data Acquisition:
-For the following list of stocks:
+- Use the Yahoo Finance API to fetch historical stock prices and trading volumes for the following list of stocks from various sectors to provide a broad market overview:
     - Apple Inc. (AAPL) - Technology
     - Microsoft Corp.
 (MSFT) - Technology
     - Amazon.com Inc. (AMZN) - Consumer Discretionary
     - Tesla Inc. (TSLA) - Consumer Discretionary
     - NVIDIA Corp.
 (NVDA) - Technology
     - Johnson & Johnson (JNJ) - Healthcare
     - JPMorgan Chase & Co.
 (JPM) - Financials
     - Exxon Mobil Corp.
 (XOM) - Energy
     - Procter & Gamble Co.
 (PG) - Consumer Staples
     - Walmart Inc. (WMT) - Consumer Staples
-- American Tower Corporation (AMT)\
+    - American Tower Corporation (AMT)
-- Use the Yahoo Finance API to fetch historical stock prices and trading volumes for a predefined list of stocks.
-This list can be comprised of stocks from various sectors to provide a broad market overview.
 - Ensure data spans at least five years to analyze both short-term and long-term trends.
 2. Data Cleaning and Preparation:
 - Check for missing values and anomalies in the data.
 Missing data points should be interpolated or filled using a suitable method, such as forward filling or using the mean of nearby points.